 People do not want more content.
 In the past, people may have wanted more content, but today there is more free content than we have hours in the day.

-So people want something that will help them get those results as quickly as possible, not something that is just content that they can consume for content sake.
+They want something that will help them get those results as quickly as possible.
+Not something that is just content that they can consume for content’s sake.

 I can do it in a small, intimate setting, and I can help them work through their struggles.